 Who we are

-The Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN) has ninety-three members from sixteen countries across the Asia-Pacific region, consisting of former and serving political, diplomatic and military leaders, senior government officials, scholars and opinion leaders.
+The Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN) has one-hundred-ten members from seventeen countries across the Asia-Pacific region, consisting of former and serving political, diplomatic and military leaders, senior government officials, scholars and opinion leaders.
 The APLN secretariat is headquartered in Seoul, South Korea.